Varicose veins are usually caused by weak vein walls and valves.

 The impact of body weight on varicose veins appears to be more significant in women.

-Use the healthy weight calculator from Safefood to check if you're overweight.
+Use the healthy weight BMI calculator - safefood.net to check if you're overweight.

 If you have a job where you're standing for long periods, you may have a higher risk of getting varicose veins.